rahulsense/voice_agents/README.md

 ### 6.2 Dynamic Questions State (if applicable)

-- Do not modify this section; it contains dynamic question logic that should remain unchanged
+- Only change dynamic_questions_count wherever its mentioned in the prompt based on Asana form specifications
 ### 6.3 Static Questions State (if applicable)

-- Edit ONLY the question text
+- Edit the question text
+- Only change static_questions_count wherever its mentioned in the prompt based on Asana form specifications
 - Do not modify the underlying structure or variable assignments
 - Update all questions according to Asana form specifications